 How do I get started collecting Ynnari?

-Since you’ll only be able to fit one Patrol Detachment in a Combat Patrol, and thus only one of the three Aeldari forces, we recommend you buy a Start Collecting!: Drukhari box since it has all the battlefield roles you need in recent plastic sculpts, and then you can branch out into other factions for other detachments as your army grows.
+Since you’ll only be able to fit one Patrol Detachment in a Combat Patrol, and thus only one of the three Aeldari forces, we recommend you buy a Combat Patrol box from either the Aeldari or Drukhari, and then you can branch out into other factions for other detachments as your army grows.
 You might also want to buy the Triumvirate of Ynnead right away, even though it’s not exactly required.

 Tyranids Army Overview